csinva/csinva.github.io/_notes/ai/psychology.md

 	- incest
 - *parochial* - having a limited or narrow outlook or scope; of or relating to a church parish

-## i - intuitions come first, strategic reasoning second
+## intuitions come first, strategic reasoning second
 - elephant and rider metaphor

-### 1 - where does morality come from
+### where does morality come from
-1. *nativist* - morality is innate
+1. **nativist** - morality is innate
-2. *empiricist* - morality is from childhood learning
+2. **empiricist** - morality is from childhood learning
-3. *rationalist* - morality is self-constructed by children on the basis of their experience with harm
+3. **rationalist** - morality is self-constructed by children on the basis of their experience with harm
 	- kids know harm is wrong because they hate to be harmed and learn its is wrong to harm others
 	- came to reject this answer
 - new study